 - Apply at least 4–6 weeks before your planned departure to allow for delays.

-- All documents should be clear, complete, and legible — incomplete applications are returned without processing.
+- All documents should be clear, complete, and legible because incomplete applications are returned without processing.

-- If visiting multiple cities, include your full itinerary with dates and addresses.
+- If you are visiting multiple cities, include your full itinerary with dates and addresses.

-- There is no e-visa system for Algeria as of 2026 — you must apply in person or by mail.
+- There is no e-Visa system for Algeria as of 2026, so you must apply in person or by mail.

 - Dual nationals with Algerian heritage should carry both passports and enter Algeria on their Algerian passport if they hold one.